lino-framework/book/docs/dev/contrib.rst

 Contributing code
 =================

-So you want to benefit other people by publishing your changes and integrating them into the related source code repository.
+So you want to share your changes in code or docs and let other people benefit from your skills.
 That's nice.
 Thank you.
-At this point it is time to speak about code contributions.
+So it is time to speak about code contributions.